carnarez/astdocs/README.md

 > *Use at your own risk.*

-The simplest way to check by example is to run this script on itself:
+The simplest way to check the output of this script is to run it on itself:

 ```shell
 $ python astdocs.py astdocs.py  # pipe it to your favourite markdown linter